DorFalah/Robotics/README.md

 The experiment runs *with threads* , the threads amount depends on how many scenes and landmarks you wish to test - number of threads = num_of_scenes*len(landmarks)
 The list "landmarks" is defined in the code with default value of [2000, 3500, 5000].(For the scene "3 Robots Hard Maze" I used [12500, 15000, 17500] and for "5 Robots Hard" I used [15000, 17500, 20000])
+The output file is generated inside the folder experiments

 - `visualize_results.py`: Generates graphs to visualize the results of the experiments, making it easier to compare the performance of the algorithms.I've attached my full experiment graph results to my project report for your imperssion.